There are silent warning signs of child abuse that you can take note of. Learn to recognize the signs and what to do about it here:

 Until that point, he’d been abused in silence.

-Since then, I am watching.
+Since then, I have been watching.

 Behavioral Signs Child Abuse Has Occurred